boud0217/CST8915-final/Lab8_Instructions_25F.md

 ## Step 2: Set Up the AKS Cluster
 Create an AKS cluster with two worker nodes for this exercise.
-For this step, you can refer to: [Lab 6](https://github.com/ramymohamed10/Lab6_24F_CST8915)
+For this step, you can refer to **Lab 6**

 ## Step 3: Set Up the AI Backing Services
 To enable AI-generated product descriptions and image generation features, you will deploy the required **Azure OpenAI Services** for GPT-4 (text generation) and DALL-E 3 (image generation).
 This step is essential to configure the **AI Service** component in the Algonquin Pet Store application.